How to achieve successful job interview?

 3. Control the tempo.

 Sitting in a hot seat, you might feel like everything is moving fast.
-Your heart is beating harder and faster that ever before.
+Your heart is beating harder and faster than ever before.
 As a result, it is always tempting to make rush responses.
 But it’s not a good move.
 It can only hurt your chances of passing that job interview.
 Instead, the best thing to do is to slow things down.

 “When answering your interviewer’s questions, don’t feel compelled to answer immediately every time, especially if you get a question that could trip you up.
 It is okay, and sometimes even preferable, to take some extra time to think over your response.” – Tim Chi